 - Biodegradable: Unlike the synthetic ropes leading to microplastic pollution, it is easily biodegradable without leaving behind any toxic residues.

-- Alternative to Petroleum-based Products: It is renewable and an alternative to the Eco-friendly product used by industries.
+- Alternative to Petroleum-based Products: It is renewable and an alternative to the Eco-friendly products used by industries.

 While nylon and polyester synthetic ropes dominate the market due to their cost-effectiveness and specific properties, they have a number of disadvantages, including the following: